 Mighty Networks is an affordable online course creation & community platform.
 It has a native course builder to create and sell your courses, so you don’t need to spend money on external platforms like Teachable.

-Apart from these, Mighty Networks also has a built-in ambassador program where you can incentivize your members to invite new users, thus growing your community.
+Mighty Networks (review) has a special feature called a built-in ambassador program where you can incentivize your members to invite new users, thus growing your community.

 - Offer a discount to purchase products in your store.

 - Give them branded badges/feature them (like an ambassador of the week)